iFixit/PopSQL/README.md

 ## What is it?

-PopSQL provides a simple, objective approach to conditionally constructing MySQL SELECT statements.
+PopSQL (pronounced "popsicle") provides a simple, objective approach to conditionally constructing MySQL SELECT statements.

 ## Why do I want it?